teh-f00l/IndieCadeEast_2018_GameJam/I45HG/README.md

-Prompt: i45hg
+Prompt: Jason Rohrer’s i45hg

 Simplistic Solitude?:
-Matilda-fixer,
-Billy-dev, Jason
-Rohrer-ghost designer
+by Matilda-fixer,  Billy-developer, and Jason Rohrer-ghost designer

 We were able to do a clear cut implementation of i45hg, Jason Rohrer’s exploration of the limits of single player games.
 This game initially had it that if a white block had one or two neighbors it would give the player a point, if it had three or four black neighbors, the block would shut down, and if it was alone, it would turn black.
 Adapting the rules to: